grafana/grafana/docs/sources/dashboards/previews.md

 ### Preview visibility

-Currently, users can see the previews of all dashboards they have access to.
-Data source permissions are not yet taken into account - users can see previews of dashboards with data sources they can't see or query.
+In OSS Grafana, users can see the previews of all dashboards they have access to.

-Data source permission check work is still ongoing - we will add it before moving the feature out of beta and announcing general availability.
+In Enterprise Grafana, users can see the dashboard's preview only when they have both the view permission to that dashboard, and the query permissions to all the data sources used in that dashboard.

+TODO: query variables
+TODO: datasource permissions === beta